-On August 29, 2019, we conducted a survey in which we asked some of our current and former students in NYC and Chicago the following question:
+On August 29, 2019, we conducted a survey in which we asked some of our current and former students the following question:

 Which skill do you find most challenging?

 Understanding spoken Spanish

 358 students answered.
 Here are the results:

 The data is not shocking at all, we kind of knew we would get something like this.
 Here are some considerations.

 It’s just because the goals of what you are trying to do are different: when reading, you are just trying to understand the meaning of some text that someone wrote.
 You don’t have to apply any grammar rules yourself, you can use context, you can guess some of the words’ meanings if your first language shares some roots with Spanish, and you are not responsible for the understandability of the text in question.
 When you are writing, though, you are fully responsible, as the goal is to write something that other people will read, and you need to follow all the conventions: grammar rules, spelling, punctuation…